M268816/power-repo/notes/PowerApp Coding Conventions.md

 large variety of data management.
 These collections can be used to not only store and display data from within the app, but you can pull data from outside databases like share point lists to create local copies.
-These local copies can be manipulated without need to worry about delegation.
+These local copies can be manipulated without needing to worry about delegation.
 Collections can even be used to create static lists, dictionaries, arrays, or tables of variables.

 - Collections